Black/Fashion: Color and Culture

 FLOOR PLANS AND SECTIONS

-fall ‘22
+foundation studio | sophomore fall ‘22

 Foundation studios focused on learning the distinction between public versus private spaces.
 This studio also taught hand-drafting site plans, floor plans, and section cuts.
 Placed in a river in Ohiopyle, Pennsylvania, and assigned to build a boat dock to respond to the river.